-Depress the center of the grounds to create a pocket.
+Press the center of the grounds bed to form a dimple.
 This creates a central point for the water to penetrate the coffee bed and affect a proper bloom.

 Chemex - Step 6

-With water heated to 195–202 degrees Fahrenheit, slowly pour approximately 45gr into the pocket you created in the coffee bed.
+With water heated to 195–202 degrees Fahrenheit, slowly pour approximately 65gr into the pocket you created in the coffee bed.
 Allow the coffee to bloom for about 30 seconds.

 Chemex - Step 7